Small habits to support your gut, your nervous system, and your energy — especially during a full season.

 How you eat is just as important as what you eat.
 These small changes can make a big difference.

-It’s easy to pile on a mountain of food, especially at holiday gatherings.
-But taking smaller portions gives your stomach time to communicate with your brain about whether you're still hungry.
 Remember: it takes about 20 minutes for your brain to get the message that you’re full.

 After Your Meal